 Gold Tip Torch

-Torch corals are some of the most popular stony corals in the reef aquarium hobby.
+Euphyllia have been a fixture in reef aquariums seemingly since the hobby began.
 Torch corals have long tentacles tipped with a ball.
-This large polyp stony coral (LPS) is one of the most popular stony corals with reef keepers because of the way it sways in the current.
-Torch corals are similar in growth and care requirements to its Euphyllia cousins, the Hammer coral and the Frogspawn coral.
-Please see below for additional care tips for Torches as well as checking out our Top 5 Tips for setting up a reef.
+This large polyp stony coral (LPS) is one of the most popular stony corals in the hobby because if the way it sways in the current.
+It is very similar in growth and care requirements to it Euphyllia cousins, the Hammer coral and the Frogspawn coral.
+Please see below for additional care tips for Torch corals as well as checking out our Top 5 Tips for setting up a reef.

-Euphyllia corals such as Hammers, Torches, and Frogspawn do not require as much light as some other corals.
-They can be kept under normal output fluorescents without much difficulty.
+Hammers, Torches, and Frogspawn (Euphyllia sp.) do not require as much light as some other corals.
+It can be kept under normal output fluorescents without much difficulty.
 In some cases, Torches may extend more readily under subdued lighting, however it may display more attractive colors when placed under stronger lighting.Low Light

 Low light translates to about 30-50 PAR